 This Environmental Impact Study has been prepared to address potential environmental issues associated with an application to develop a property located at Part Lot 13, Concession 5, Parcel North of Fallis Line (Lot 13, Concession 6) in the Township of Cavan-Monaghan, County of Peterborough.
-Within this area, GHD staff confirmed the boundaries of key natural features (e.g., woodlands, wetlands), confirmed their ecological functions, assessed Species at Risk habitat and have recommended appropriate mitigation measures, including buffers (setbacks) to prevent impacts on natural features from the proposed development.
+Within this area, GHD staff confirmed the boundaries of key natural features (e.g., woodlands, wetlands, watercourses), confirmed their ecological functions, assessed Species at Risk habitat and have recommended appropriate mitigation measures, including buffers (setbacks) to prevent impacts on natural features from the proposed development.

 The proposed development will not result in negative impacts on identified natural heritage features or their functions provided the mitigation measures described in Sections 5 and 7 are implemented.
 These recommendations have been made to address potential impacts to natural features (identified wetlands, woodlands, watercourses, wildlife habitat and Species at Risk habitat) and/or their functions during the site preparation, construction and post-construction period.
+Permitting and compensation will likely be required from DFO, ORCA and MECP.